If you’re lucky enough to find hedgehogs in the garden, there are lots of helpful ways to help them feel at home!

 The spiky little critters have declined rapidly in the UK over recent decades and getting the family together to protect your locals can be a rewarding and educational experience for everyone.

-But what do you feed hedgehogs?
+But what do hedgehogs eat?
+What should you feed them?
 Where do they live?
 How can you keep them safe?
 No fear!
 We’re here to help…

 hedgehogs in the garden | a small hedgehog sits on top of a mossy log